Rakaia Gorge Walkway, Methven, Canterbury

 Here are are few options that are lovely and closeby.

-- Canterbury High Country Villas.
-We actually stayed in one of these properties at Terrace Downs High Country Resort when we got married.
+- Fable Terrace Downs High Country Resort: We actually stayed in one of these properties at Terrace Downs High Country Resort when we got married.
 They have such lovely views, incredible setting, so I highly recommend.
 Click here for more information and prices

 - Washpen Falls Chalet: A cute rustic cottage set by the lovely Washpen Falls Track.
 2 bedrooms suitable for the family or cute couple getaway.
 Click here for the latest prices